Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Logics with causal multiteam semantics

-Note that in \cite{BarSan2020} $\lor$ was defined without insisting that $T_1^-\cap T_2^- = \emptyset$.
+We also remark that in \cite{BarSan2020} the operator $\lor$ was defined without insisting that $T_1^-\cap T_2^- = \emptyset$.
 This was done since the paper considered set-based semantics.
 As our semantics is based on multisets, the appropriate definition of $\lor$ uses a union that is sensitive to multiplicities (i.e. disjoint union).
-Theorem \ref{thm: CO flatness} below shows that this distinction is irrelevant for $\CO$, but it will have an impact in forthcoming works that apply $\lor$ to non-downward closed formulae.
+Theorem \ref{thm: CO flatness} entails that this distinction is irrelevant for $\CO$, but it will have an impact when we consider languages in which $\lor$ can be applied to probabilistic formulas.
+Then the two definitions disagree, because such languages lack the property called \emph{downward closure}: if $T\models \varphi$ and $S\leq T$, then $S\models\varphi$.

-Key properties of $\CO$ are \emph{flatness} and the \emph{empty multiteam property}, which characterize it as a classical language.
-The proof is similar to that of the analogous result for causal teams \cite[Thm.
-2.10]{BarSan2020}. \begin{theorem} $\CO_{\sigma}$ is flat and has the empty multiteam property. \end{theorem}